tomgenoni/find-and-replace/README.md

 ## find-replace.js

-Finds and replaces `tp-` deprecated classes that have Atomic replacements.
-Note that not all `tp-` classes are covered here.
-For example `tp-width--50` has no direct replacement, is not surfaced by this script, and must be replaced manually.
-To look for any instance of a deprecated `tp-` class see `find.js`.
+Finds and replaces `tp-` deprecated classes that have Atomic replacements. **Not all `tp-` classes are covered here.** For example `tp-width--50` has no direct replacement, is not surfaced by this script and must be replaced manually.
+To look for **all** instances of a deprecated `tp-` classes see `find.js`.

 ### Usage

--   `yarn all` to look for all categories
+-   `yarn all` to find and replace all categories of deprecated `tp-` utility classses
--   `node find-replace.js [json-package-name]` e.g., `node find-replace.js flexbox`
+-   `node find-replace.js [json-package-name]` e.g., `node find-replace.js flexbox` for specific categories

 ## find.js